-This, of course, is simplicity.
-Figure 8 lists the operations of the 6400 ECS system.
-There are about 50 of them, and few are implemented by more then a couple of hundred instructions, most by fewer.
+Figure 9: ECS system operations hundred instructions, most by fewer.
 To convert the system they define into one suitable for a general user will take several times as much code at higher levels, but it rests on a secure foundation.